AryanRogye/ComfyNotch/README.md

 _✨ Watch ComfyNotch bring your MacBook’s notch to life ✨_

+> ⚠️ *Note:* This video shows a recent build, but ComfyNotch is under active development —
+> features and visuals might look a little different in your download!

 ## 📦 Download

 > ⚠️ Not on the App Store (yet) — but super easy to run!